 Supplemental Financial Information

-This news release is not in any way a substitute for reading HealthLease's financial statements, including notes to the financial statements, and Management's Discussion and Analysis.
-The REIT's Fiscal Third Quarter Financial Statements have been filed on SEDAR and can also be viewed in the Investor Information section of HealthLease's website at www.hlpreit.com.
+This news release is not in any way a substitute for reading HealthLease's financial statements, including notes to the financial statements, and Management's Discussion and Analysis, dated March 12 , 2014.
+The REIT's Year End and Fourth Quarter Financial Statements, and MD&A, have been filed on SEDAR.
+The Third Quarter Financial Statements and MD&A can also be viewed in the Investor Information section of the HealthLease's website at www.hlpreit.com.

 About HealthLease Properties Real Estate Investment Trust

-HealthLease Properties Real Estate Investment Trust (HLP-UN.TO) owns a portfolio of seniors housing and care facilities located in the United States and Canada .
+HealthLease Properties Real Estate Investment Trust (HLP-UN.TO) owns one of the youngest and highest quality portfolios of seniors housing and care facilities with 12 properties located in two provinces of Canada and 33 properties located in seven states of the United States for a total of 4,635 beds.
 The facilities are leased to experienced tenant operators who have significant operational experience in the U.S. and Canada .
-The leases are structured as long-term and triple-net, features that provide stability and dependability to the REIT's cash flow and distributions.
-The REIT's best-in-class portfolio of properties meets the needs of modern seniors by emphasizing features such as hotel-like design, private rooms and baths, and hospitality-inspired amenities.
+The leases are structured as long-term and triple-net: features that provide stability and dependability to the REIT's cash flow and distributions.
+The REIT's best-in-class portfolio of premier properties meets the growing demands of modern seniors by emphasizing features such as hotel-like design, private rooms and baths and hospitality-inspired amenities.
 For more information, visit www.hlpreit.com.

 This news release contains forward-looking statements which reflect the REIT's current expectations regarding future events.
-The forward-looking statements involve risks and uncertainties, including those set forth in the REIT's AIF dated March 6, 2013 under the section "Risk Factors", a copy of which can be obtained at www.sedar.com.
+The forward-looking statements involve risks and uncertainties, including those set forth in the REIT's Annual Information Form dated March 11, 2014 under the section "Risk Factors," a copy of which can be obtained at www.sedar.com.
 Actual results could differ materially from those projected herein.
 The REIT disclaims any obligation to update these forward-looking statements.

 SOURCE HealthLease Properties Real Estate Investment Trust